-We enjoyed designing this space to feature some subtle references to the rich cultural heritage of Morocco and its architecture.
+I enjoyed this bathroom interior design renovation and the chance to feature some subtle references to the rich cultural heritage of Morocco and its architecture.

-Our inspiration for this transformation was the fuschia-coloured tile that we found..This set the tone for the rest of the design concept to build upon.
+My inspiration for this transformation was the fuschia-coloured tile that I found..This set the tone for the rest of the design concept to build upon.

-From there we wanted to use wallpaper to add another layer of warmth and visual interest.
-The only design element that we knew we wanted was a leaf pattern; beyond that, we left our creative minds open to the possibilities.
+From there, I wanted to use wallpaper to add another layer of warmth and visual interest.
+The only design element that I knew I wanted was a leaf pattern; beyond that, I left it open to the possibilities.

-We looked through many wallpaper books…then we found this beauty..
+I looked through many wallpaper books…then I found this beauty..
 This was it.